SeraphinaLiang/graduationProject_bachelor/README.md

 # graduationProjectSingleMachine
-my bachelor thesis project (some part in chinese)
+my bachelor thesis project (some part in chinese), one backend & two frontends 单机版本
-单机版本